Parliament has approved new rules that force internet companies to remove content promoting terrorism within an hour of being informed.

 To help smaller platforms, MEPs propose a sort of prior notice: companies that have never received a removal order should be contacted 12 hours before the first order to remove content is issued and be given information on procedures and deadlines from the competent authority.

 The proposal for this regulation was first presented by the European Commission in September 2018, following a call by EU leaders in June.
-The Council reached a political agreement on this issue in December 2018.
-MEPs backed the draft regulation in April 2019.
+The Parliament and Council reached a political agreement on this issue in December 2020.
+The civil liberties committee endorsed the deal in January 2021.

 More on terrorism and the EU